Joachim-Otahal/PowerShell/README.md

 Read Marstek Venus E Data via RS485-2-USB adapter with powershell and get the useful information out of it.
 Easy to expand.
 A big THANK YOU to Duravolt ! https://duravolt.nl/wp-content/uploads/Duravolt-Plug-in-Battery-Modbus.pdf

-UPDATE two days later: Internet was disconnected for five minutes, router reboot, and that Marstek Venus E lost all its config, no more connected to WLAN, cannot see Shelly 3 EM pro any more.
+UPDATE two days later: Internet was disconnected for five minutes, router reboot, and that Marstek Venus E lost all its config, no more connected to WLAN, cannot see Shelly 3 EM pro any more, and not visible in the App.
 So I had to add the control how much to charge from grid or pump into the grid in my control script RIGHT ABOUT NOW.
 The examples in the powershell script here now include controlling that.
 Did not expect this to be needed so soon.
+BTW: As of 3rd June 2025 the Android app is still buggy and cannot find the Venus on some Android phones, even though the Android OS itself, even all my Windows machines, sees the Venus listed in the Bluetooth environment.

 ![image](https://github.com/user-attachments/assets/c2a51937-2865-4633-ad3c-d4ff62e3ebf7)
 ![IMG_20250602_160521_1 RS485 2 USB](https://github.com/user-attachments/assets/22e52db1-64ec-4df6-89e0-53f7491d67cb)